-While there aren’t a ton of people that I think NEED more storage, there are situations where it could make sense for you.
+While there aren’t many people that I think NEED more storage, there are situations where it could make sense for you.

 1) You’re Playing a Lot of PC VR Content via Airlink/Steam

-The Quest store weeds out a lot of the apps and VR games that take up outrageous amounts of storage space.
-That said, there are popular games in the Steam store that take up outrageous amounts of space (Half Life Alyx can take up to 68GB!).
+The Quest store weeds out most apps and games that take up outrageous amounts of storage space.
+That said, there are popular games in the Steam store that take up absurd amounts of space (Half Life Alyx can take up to 68GB!).

 That’s doesn’t make the 256GB model a necessity because you can easily install and uninstall games to clear space.
-That said, If you’re really into a handful of outrageously large games I could see it becoming a large annoyance.
+That said, If you’re really into a handful of outrageously large games, I could see it becoming an annoyance.